Renting a vacation house

 Wisconsin lakes: Vacation homes all over the state are easy to find at Travel Wisconsin.

 HomeAway: As with VRBO, guests contact owners directly.
 However, its site is easier and faster to navigate, especially if guests know where they want to go.
-And its advanced-search function is very handy: For example, pet owners easily can call up the 44 pet-friendly properties in Minnesota and 85 in Wisconsin.
+And its advanced-search function is very handy: For example, pet owners easily can call up dozens of pet-friendly properties in Minnesota and Wisconsin.

 Flipkey: TripAdvisor lists its properties here, and listings include renter reviews.